Version: 1.0

 What if my instances have different categories?

-All grouped instances must have matching categories.
-If categories do not match, consent cannot be synchronised.
+All grouped instances must currently have matching categories.
+If categories do not match, consent cannot be synchronized.

 What happens if I change categories on one instance after grouping?

-Consent synchronisation may fail or produce unexpected results.
-Ensure category changes are applied across all grouped instances simultaneously.
+Consent synchronization may fail or produce unexpected results.
+Ensure category changes are made across ALL grouped instances simultaneously.

 ↻ Consent Synchronization